Kings Meadows

 Kings Meadows is a residential locality in the local government area (LGA) of Launceston in the Launceston LGA region of Tasmania.
 The locality is about 5 km south of the town of Launceston.
-The 2016 census has a population of 3670 for the state suburb of Kings Meadows.
+The 2016 census recorded a population of 3670 for the state suburb of Kings Meadows.

 It is a suburb in the south of Launceston.
-Kings Meadows is located in the floor of a shallow valley, roughly 70m above sea level, which drains NE towards the small suburb of Punchbowl.
+Kings Meadows is located in the floor of a shallow valley, roughly 70 m above sea level, which drains NE towards the small suburb of Punchbowl.
 Main access to the suburb from the CBD is from Hobart Road via the minor suburb of South Launceston.
 Kings Meadows High School is located in this suburb.

 History

 Kings Meadows was gazetted as a locality in 1963.

 Kings Meadows Post Office opened in 1915 and closed in 1926.

 Geography

 The Midland Highway (National Route 1) follows most of the western boundary, and Kings Meadows Link (Route C403) follows part of the southern boundary.